TheComputerM/julia-games/tictactoe/README.md

 # Tic Tac Toe
 Tic Tac Toe is a classic game also known as 'X and O'.
 Learn more about it at [Wikipedia](https://en.wikipedia.org/wiki/Tic-tac-toe).

+You can play against a player or a computer using the `minimax` algorithm.

 ## Task Description
 Write a Tic-Tac-Toe game using Julia.